bsnacks000/datasci-project/README.md

-# Cookiecutter Data Science
+# Data Science Project

-_A logical, reasonably standardized, but flexible project structure for doing and sharing data science work._

-This is a fork of http://drivendata.github.io/cookiecutter-data-science/ with some tweaks and modifications.
+This is based on a fork of http://drivendata.github.io/cookiecutter-data-science/ with some tweaks and modifications.

 * A build system that generates reports from jupyter notebooks using pre-commit hooks.
-* Dropbox sync of raw data and models using Oauth instead of AWS.
+* Dropbox sync of raw data and models using Oauth.
 * A data pipeline that supports multiple caching layers.
-* A data cleaning API that can be used to register and develop pre-preprocessing pipelines
+* A customizable data cleaning and modeling API that supports reproducability and uni-directional data flow.
 * README and documentation focused on outlining research methodology

+Read GUIDELINES.md for more details.

 ### Requirements to use the cookiecutter template:
 -----------